Binary-L0G1C/java-unity-websocket-connector/README.md

 #### Note: This uses the websocket-sharp library found here: https://github.com/sta/websocket-sharp
 * This is used as a compiled dll at unity-client/Assets/websocket-sharp.dll but it may need to be recompiled on your system.

-The backend Java server is a maven project and can be run with <code>mvn clean jetty:run</code> It is currently set to run on port 11037.
+The backend Java server is a maven-built project on Java 8.0.
+It can be run with <code>mvn clean jetty:run</code> It is currently set to run on port 11037.
 It uses Spring Security to authenticate connecting clients.
+The frontend runs on Unity3d version 5.5.0f3.

-Currently a user is able to start the Unity3d program; enter in the server ip, username, and password; and log in.
-If it successfully connects to the backend server, it will request the user's friendslist from the server, and display it when recieved.
+Currently a user is able to start the Unity program; enter in the server ip, username, and password; and log in.
+If it successfully connects to the backend server, it will request the user's friendslist from the server, and display it when received.

 #### Note: User information can be found hardcoded in unity-websocket-server/src/main/java/com/logiclodge/unitywebsocketserver/user/UserDao.java